DataDog/rosie/doc/UPDATE_LANGUAGES.md

 # Update Languages

+Updating the languages consists in starting docker containers for a specific architecture and building a library that is later started by our Java wrapper.
+In the following sections, we explain each step for building the shared library on a developer laptop.

 ## Step 1: spin up a docker container for the architecture you want

 Start a linux distribution in a docker container with the architecture you want (`linux/amd64` or `linux/arm64`).